Johnny Gaudreau has two goals and an assist as Flames beat Hurricanes

+Johnny Gaudreau is generating goals again.
+It’s not a coincidence that the Calgary Flames also are winning.

-Johnny Gaudreau had two goals and an assist to help the Calgary Flames beat the Carolina Hurricanes 3-1 on Sunday.
+Gaudreau had two goals and an assist to help the Flames beat the Carolina Hurricanes 3-1 on Sunday.

-Micheal Ferland also scored for the Flames.
-They have earned at least one point in six straight games, going 5-0-1 in that stretch to move into playoff position in the Western Conference.
+Gaudreau has eight points in his last four games for the Flames, who have won four straight and have earned at least one point in six straight games.
+Calgary went 5-0-1 in that stretch, including a 4-0-1 record on a five-game road trip.

+“We’ve got to keep this thing going,” Gaudreau said.
+“We know we’re setting ourselves up for an important March.”

 Victor Rask scored on the power play for Carolina.
 The Hurricanes have lost six of seven to fall into last place in the Metropolitan Division.

-Brian Elliott made 34 saves for the Flames, with his best coming with roughly 15 minutes to play when he stopped Jeff Skinner from point-blank range.
+Micheal Ferland also scored and Brian Elliott made 34 saves for the Flames, with his best coming with roughly 15 minutes to play when he stopped Jeff Skinner from point-blank range.

 Eddie Lack finished with 21 saves.
 He made his second straight start for Carolina.